4 December 2025

 In light of these findings, the systematic integration of a gender perspective into global health policies and programmes is no longer an option but a necessity.

-So how can this be put into practice on the ground?
-How can it be brought more directly to international forums so that decision-makers take greater account of it?
+So how can this be put into practice in the field?
+How can it be brought more directly to international forums for better consideration by decision-makers?

-With the end of 2025 marked by numerous international highlights related to global health and the fight for gender equality, such as the 16 Days of Activism Against Gender-Based Violence (25 November to 10 December), the 8th replenishment of the Global Fund to Fight AIDS, Tuberculosis and Malaria, and World AIDS Day on 1 December, this event will be an opportunity to address issues related to the integration of gender into global health policies.
+With the end of 2025 marked by numerous international highlights related to global health and the fight for gender equality, such as the 16 Days of Activism Against Gender-Based Violence (25 November to 10 December), the 8th replenishment of the Global Fund to Fight AIDS, Tuberculosis and Malaria, and World AIDS Day on 1 December, this event provided an opportunity to address issues related to gender mainstreaming in global health policies.

 • Access to healthcare: what are the gender-related barriers and how can they be removed?